serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       key1: value1
       key2: value2
   deploymentPrefix: serverless # The S3 prefix under which deployed artifacts should be stored.
 Default is serverless
-  role: arn:aws:iam::XXXXXX:role/role # Overwrite the default IAM role which is used for all functions
-  rolePermissionsBoundary: arn:aws:iam::XXXXXX:policy/policy # ARN of an Permissions Boundary for the role.
   lambdaHashingVersion: 20201221 # optional, version of hashing algorithm that should be used by the framework
-  cfnRole: arn:aws:iam::XXXXXX:role/role # ARN of an IAM role for CloudFormation service.
-If specified, CloudFormation uses the role's credentials
   ecr:
     images: # Definitions of images that later can be referenced by key in `function.image`
       baseimage: